Preventing Employee Burnout at Your Agency

 “They do offer flexible working hours to their employees.
 But ground reality is not the same.
 I spoke to junior copywriters from the same agencies and they painted a different picture altogether.
 They said that they are overworked, constantly in-between calls and do not have the time for their families even if they sit right next to each other.
 They eat their meals as they work and even have to keep their personal life aside on the weekends.”

-Acknowledging the causes and negative impacts of burnout and stress, and being able to separate “grind culture” from healthy behaviors that drive collective action, is the first step to fixing the issue.
-Let’s unpack a few more ways agencies can either exacerbate or alleviate burnout.
+Recognizing the causes and impacts of burnout and stress, and distinguishing "grind culture" from healthy, productive behaviors, is crucial for addressing the issue.
+Let's explore some ways agencies can either contribute to or help alleviate burnout.

 In researching this article, we spoke with dozens of people in staff and leadership roles at agencies of all sizes about burnout, and there were some very consistent themes to the responses.